The question you might be asking is, why should you even care?

 However, basing your contribution to retirement funds solely on what your employer pays you could be a mistake.
 You need to take into consideration all forms of income earned by yourself.
 This is known as gross income.

 But hang on, you can’t calculate your retirement deduction just yet.
 What if you qualify for any exemptions from tax?

 After deducting all your exemptions, you finally get to income and now you’re ready to calculate your contribution to retirement funds.

 If your sole source of income is your monthly salary, then you’re good to go with calculating your retirement fund deduction.

 If you qualify for the general deduction, or any of the specific deductions which come prior to the retirement funds deduction, then those first need to be deducted before doing this calculation.

-You know what’s easiest?
+Do you know what’s easiest?
 Get yourself an accountant to do all of this for you.
 That’s what we do!

 Can we help you with anything?
 Leave your details below and we will be in touch.

 Leave us your thoughts in the comments section below.